CraigKnoblauch/keybox/src/NOTEPAD.md

 # October 2, 2018
 Well I feel dumb, I never set TrimPot's wiper or cw variables.
 So when `analogRead` was called in `TrimPot::getSelection()`, it had no pin to call.
 I fixed that, and added a debug function for good measure.
 I'll integrate these changes into master.

+To close out the day, I wrote a little something in main that allowed me to scroll through the LEDs with the trimpot. <INSERT GIF HERE>